fbpx

 This enabled him to transmute his childhood innovations with food, to become art on canvas.

-He went on to attend Shenkar, College of Engineering and Design, Tel Aviv, and got his Bachelor of Design Degree in Fashion Design.
+He went on to attend Shenkar, College of Engineering and Design, Tel Aviv, and got his Bachelor of Design Degree

-Between 1995-2015, parallel to his painting career, he has worked as a Senior Costume Designer in the Israeli cinema and television industry, for which he was granted 4 times the Israeli academy award for best costume design.
+Between 1995-2015, parallel to his painting career, he has worked as a Senior Costume Designer in the Israeli

 Technique

-Ever since painting became an integral part of his life, Natan has worked to develop his
+Ever since painting became an integral part of his life, Natan has worked to develop his unique and distinctive 3D

-of plastic materials in different quantities, which include, amongst others, silicon and
+He painstakingly combines all kinds of plastic materials in different quantities, which include, amongst others,

 This medium creates a rigid 3D texture on the surface, which creates a stunning result.